 Well that didn’t exactly work out as I’d hoped!

-When I joined I went through all the films and added the ones I wanted to watch to my Watch Later list.
+When I joined I went through all the films and documentaries and added the ones I wanted to watch to my Watch Later list.
 By the time I finished i had a list of over 20 films!
-There was no way I was going to be able to watch all those in one month; I was screwed!
+There was no way I was going to be able to watch all those before my trial was over; I was screwed!
 So, yes, I was hooked and I’m now a paid subscriber.

 But that aside.
-FMTV have got a whole section on Pregnancy and Birth.
+I spotted a whole section on Pregnancy and Birth.
 So not only can you watch Toni’s film Microbirth, but there’s also Ricky Lake’s The Business of Being Born which is considered to be a classic when when it comes to birth documentaries.
 You also get access to loads of interviews with famous birth experts such as Ina May Gaskin and Professor Hannah Dahlen.

-So, if you want to undertake some top class pregnancy and birth education then you could do a lot worse than heading over to FMTV and binge-watching the pregnancy and birth stuff in your first free month.
+So, if you want to undertake some top class pregnancy and birth education then you could do a lot worse than heading over to FMTV and Gaia TV and binge-watching the pregnancy and birth stuff.
 But, to be honest, there’s so much more there that the annual subscription of $99 is totally worth it.